-Once a firm is selected for negotiation for a specific project or a group of projects, a draft contract including a cost estimate will be prepared by the firm for the project.
+Once a firm is selected for negotiation for a specific job or a group of projects, it will prepare a draft contract including a cost estimate for the project(s).
 The other firms on the short list will be advised of the firm selected, subject to successful negotiations.
-Prior to receipt or review of the draft contract and cost estimate, the Department shall prepare a detailed independent estimate with an appropriate breakdown of the work or labor hours, types or classifications of labor required, other direct cost and consultant's fixed fee for the defined scope of work.
+Prior to receipt or review of the draft contract and cost estimate, the Local Agency shall prepare a detailed independent estimate with an appropriate breakdown of the work or labor hours, types or classifications of labor required, other direct cost and consultant's fixed fee for the defined scope of work.
 The independent estimate shall serve as the basis for negotiation to ensure a fair and reasonable cost is obtained.